 - Roll dough until ½ inch thick.

-- Place dough pieces on lightly greased cookie sheet and bake for 30 minutes.
+- Place dough pieces on a lightly greased cookie sheet and bake for 30 minutes.

 Healthy Pumpkin Balls